ECHO: Event-Centric Hypergraph Operations via Multi-Agent Collaboration for Multimedia Event Extraction: Qualitative Analysis and Error Analysis

 \subsection{Error Breakdown under ECHO}

-We provide an error breakdown for Qwen3-32B under ECHO on M2E2, covering \textit{Textual}, \textit{Visual}, and \textit{Multimedia} settings.
-Text arguments are matched to gold using normalized string equality, and image arguments follow the same box-matching protocol as our scorer.
+We report a finer-grained error breakdown for Qwen3-32B under ECHO on M2E2, covering the textual, visual, and multimedia settings.
+Text arguments are matched to gold after the same evaluation-facing normalization described in Appendix~\ref{app:schema}, while image arguments follow the official box-matching protocol.

-\paragraph{AR error taxonomy.} We categorize argument role errors into five types: 1) \textbf{Spurious}: predicted arguments not supported by any gold role in the instance; 2) \textbf{Span mismatch}: plausible role but generated text does not match gold after normalization; 3) \textbf{Role misassignment}: correct content (or matched box) but incorrect role label; 4) \textbf{No-gold event type}: arguments attached to predicted event types without gold arguments in the instance; 5) \textbf{Localization error}: image arguments that fail to match any gold box under the scorer criterion.
+\textbf{AR error taxonomy.} We categorize Argument Role errors into five types: 1) \textbf{Spurious}: predicted arguments not supported by any gold role in the instance; 2) \textbf{Span mismatch}: plausible role but generated text does not match gold after normalization; 3) \textbf{Role misassignment}: correct content (or matched box) but incorrect role label; 4) \textbf{No-gold event type}: arguments attached to predicted event types without gold arguments in the instance; and 5) \textbf{Localization error}: image arguments that fail to match any gold box under the official scorer criterion.

-\paragraph{Overall AR distribution.} Refer to Table~\ref{tab:ar_error_qwen32b} (main text) for error counts by type.
-In \textit{Textual} and \textit{Multimedia}, errors are dominated by over-generation (spurious and no-gold event types) and span mismatches.
-In \textit{Visual} and \textit{Multimedia}, localization errors account for a large portion of AR failures, indicating that visual grounding quality limits achievable AR performance.
+\textbf{Overall AR distribution.} Table~\ref{tab:ar_error_qwen32b_appendix} reports the error counts by type.
+Consistent with the overall analysis above, textual and multimedia AR errors are dominated by over-generation and span mismatch, whereas visual-involved settings remain strongly constrained by localization quality.
+The following tables further break this picture down into text-span discrepancy patterns, frequent role confusions, and event-mention error types.

-\paragraph{Text span discrepancy profile.} To understand span-related failures, we compute the normalized string relation between each predicted text argument and its best-matched gold text (when applicable).
-Table~\ref{tab:q32_spanrel} reports the distribution.
-Most errors fall into \textit{None} or \textit{No-gold}, while containment/overlap cases are relatively rare.
-This suggests that errors often stem from non-extractive or imprecise generations rather than minor boundary shifts.
+\textbf{Text span discrepancy profile.} To better characterize span-related behavior, we compute the normalized string relation between each predicted text argument and its best-matched gold text, if any.
+Table~\ref{tab:q32_spanrel} reports the resulting distribution over all predicted text arguments after normalization; therefore, \textit{Exact} includes already-correct matches and the counts do not coincide with the AR error totals in Table~\ref{tab:ar_error_qwen32b_appendix}.
+Among the non-exact cases, \textit{None} and \textit{No-gold} dominate, while containment/overlap cases are relatively rare.
+This suggests that many text-side failures arise from non-extractive or semantically off-target generations rather than minor boundary shifts.